 Caring for our finish is as easy as washing a car.
 No special cleaners are required.

 Regular cleanings.
 Use a cleaner such as Lysol bath cleaner or Scrubbing Bubbles with a soft sponge or wash cloth according to the directions on the packaging.
 Do not use abrasive cleansers or scouring pads.
+Do not use Magic Erasers for your primary cleaning.
 Avoid the cleaners asking you to test in an inconspicuous area or that are not recommended on painted surfaces.
 When you clean, be sure to remove the soap residue from the finish.
+(Dry soap residue will transfer to a finger with a pale, waxy appearance.)
 Most importantly, rinse well.

 If we installed sand slip resistance to the floor, use a nylon- or natural-bristled brush on that area.
 Use Magic Erasers for chafe marks.
 Check the “Tips” tab.

 Between cleanings.
 Wipe down entire surface with a microfiber cloth before stepping out of the tub or shower with clean, moving water.

 Avoid excessive moisture.Slow drains, leaking faucets, bath mats, bath pillows and puddling water will damage the finish.
 We recommend storing bottles, soaps, and wet fabrics off the finish.
 Also, allow the bath area good air flow.

 Protect tub from impact damage, strong cleaners and adhesive products.

 Dry your tub & walls.
 Squeegee, towel or both.
 This will greatly help with mold and simplify cleaning.
 If your tub is otherwise still wet an hour after bathing, improve the ventilation and drying.

 Avoid stains.
 Keep colored candle wax and other substances that cause staining away from tub.